aaps/MCmotions/README.md

 Also a good idea minecraft !

-for lister.py and minecraft importer a beefy computer will help alot !
+for minecraftimport.py a beefy computer will help alot !

-#NEW

 proxy has commandline options:

 --sourceport portnr (the port the proxy listens on)

---destport the portnr of the server the proxy trys to ommect to
+--destport the portnr of the server the proxy trys to connect to

 --destip the ip the proxy trys to connect to

---logfile the file the traffic is dumped to and that the lister used to make the propper formated file.
+--dumpfile the file the traffic is dumped to and that the lister used to make the propper formated file.

 --username the username the proxy will use to login to the server

 --userprofile the userprofile/email the proxy will use to login on the minecraft network

+-h for help

+Ingame commands for the proxy_recorder.py:

+* /status (displays to connected client only the status of the recorder, if it is recording the scene it is in and the filesize in Kb)

+* /action nameofscene (will start a scene under name of choice, will also mention this on common chat)

+* /cut (will stop the current scene, will also mention this in common chat)

+* /stop (will stop the recording, cant start recording afterwards, since the recorder wil miss out on spawn messages, use it to just play minecraft afterwards i guess, will not stop the proxy part of the script)

 lister has commandline options: